What is being done about Dublin traffic?

 According to a Dublin taxi driver, the problem is that all traffic is directed through the city centre and it is impossible for him to make money.

-Cathal O'Shannon says that both the Department of Local Government and Dublin Corporation refused to take part in the programme.
-City Manager Matthew Macken saying it was because
+Reporter Cathal O'Shannon says that both the Department of Local Government and Dublin Corporation refused to take part in the programme.
+The city manager Matthew Macken says it was because,

-So it is left to Michael Ryan's voiceover to explain the Schaecterle Plan (or The German Plan as it is commonly known), written by German traffic expert Professor Schaecterle at a cost of £30,000.
-Proposals include building a radial system of arterial roads, an express ring road and an inner ring road.
+Among the proposals from various bodies looking to address transport and traffic in Dublin is the Schaecterle Plan (or The German Plan as it is commonly known).
+Written by German traffic expert Professor Schaecterle at a cost of £30,000 in 1967 it suggests building a radial system of arterial roads, an express ring road and an inner ring road.

 A 'Newsbeat' report from 13 November 1969.
 The reporters are Cathal O'Shannon and Michael Ryan.